scorum/scorum/doc/betting_asserts.md

 * Assert Exception "Invalid wincase '${w}'" -- raises when try to post bet on invalid wincase

 ## cancel_pending_bet
+* Assert Exception "Account name is invalid" -- raises when op.better is invalid account name
 * Assert Exception "Account \"${1}\" must exist." -- raises when account with name op.better doens't exists
 * Assert Exception "Bet ${1} doesn't exist" -- raises when there is no bet with passed uid
 * Assert Exception "Invalid better" -- raises when operation.better != bet.better